klen/py-frameworks-bench/README.md

 * wrk (https://github.com/wg/wrk)
 * docker (https://www.docker.com/)
+* virtualenv
+* python3.6 (the benchmarks should be run with this version of Python)

 ## Running a Benchmark

 The benchmarks themselves are stored in makefiles under the benchmarks directory.

+First, start by making your lab, if you haven't already.
+This starts up the docker container to execute remote calls against.

+    make lab

 For example, running async-vs-threads would be: